 - 1 cup almond butter

 - Preheat oven to 350.
-Line large baking tray with unbleached parchment paper or silpat mat.
+Line large rimmed baking sheet with unbleached parchment paper.

-- In a medium sized bowl, mix together almond butter, maple syrup and eggs.
-I find this easiest to do with a fork.
+- Use a medium sized bowl to mix together almond butter, maple syrup and eggs until well combined.